 Alternatively, Amtrak offers services from Boston and other points in New England to Portland, Maine.
 Depending on your arrival time, you may choose to stay in Portland for the night or hop on the intercity bus to

 Maine has its own Maine Green Lodging certification that awards accommodations based on their ability “to reduce energy, conserve water, minimize waste, use environmentally preferable cleaners, and educate the public and their customers on reducing environmental impact”.
 Check out the Bluenose Inn – Bar Harbor Hotel and the Mira Monte Inn.

 In the mood to see fall colors elsewhere in North America?
-Search our eco-certified North America trips for inspiration!
+Contact us for inspiration!